Curing Hepatitis C in People with HIV in the United States: A Federal, State and Local Collaboration

 - Hepatitis C Screening and Treatment in People with HIV (provider flyer)

-- Hep C Free (patient postcard available in English and Spanish)
+- Hep C Free (patient postcard available in English, Spanish, and Haitian Creole)

-- Passport to Cure (patient brochure available in English and Spanish)
+- Passport to Cure (patient brochure available in English, Spanish, and Haitian Creole)

 Two of these resources, the Hepatitis C Screening and Treatment in People with HIV flyer and the Passport to Cure patient brochure, were adapted from existing products developed by the jurisdictional sites the New York City (NYC) Department of Health and Mental Hygiene’s Project SUCCEED, and the New England AETC’s Connecticut Regional Partner at Yale University, respectively.